atharvakokane/atharvakokane.github.io/projects.md

         return count
 {% endhighlight %}

-<br />**5th october:** learnt a few things about string methods and their differences today. let's see if i can transition in c soon. here is the code for <a href="https://leetcode.com/problems/valid-palindrome/description/">valid pallindrome</a> program.
+<br />**5th october:** learnt a few things about string methods and their differences today. let's see if i can transition in c soon. here is the code for <a href="https://leetcode.com/problems/valid-palindrome/description/" target= _blank >valid pallindrome</a> program.

 {% highlight python %}
 class Solution: